davidhenty/sandcolour/README.md

 sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model)
 which I used for the coursework on the 2025/26 on-campus run of the Message-Passing Programming course.
-It's a very simple 2D cellular automaton where you have piles of grans of sand at each cell.
+It's a very simple 2D cellular automaton where you have piles of grains of sand at each cell.
 The only rule is that, each step, if a pile is four or more grains high it sheds a grain to each of its four nearest neighbours.
 Eventually you reach a situation where all sandpiles are 0, 1, 2 or 3 grains